 • A plan to show what life would look life if one salary was at 50% and 0% so they could determine what the best strategy would be for them moving forward

 Now Andrew and Elizabeth have a clear picture of where they are and where they're going.
-They are on track for all their goals and feel empowered in their decisions.
+They're on track for all of their goals and feel empowered in their decisions.

 The best part about it all is that they finally have peace of mind around their finances and feel ready to have a family knowing that one of them can stay at home with the kids and raise them themselves.